nowhereman77/scriptable_widgets/README.md

 * A less dense layout than the columns widget
 * Inspired by the Apple Home Accessories widget
-* Entity states can be colored to match Home Assistant
+* Entity states and tile backgrounds can be colored to match Home Assistant

 ![image](images/homeassistant_tiles.jpg)

 ## Entity

-The entity widget displays data for a single Home Assistant entity
+* Displays a single entity
 * Supports "secondary info", similar the the Home Assistant Entities card
 * Widget background can be colored to match the entity